Vector35/binaryninja-api/docs/guide/index.md

     - **Intermediate analysis only**: This function only received intermediate analysis ([`analysis.mode`](settings.md#analysis.mode) was 'intermediate')
     - **Unresolved stack usage**: The function has unresolved stack usage
     - **GP = 0xABCD1234**: The global pointer value is 0xABCD1234

+### 3. Calling Convention

-1. **Calling convention.** The calling convention this function uses.
+This section shows the calling convention this function uses.
 All calling conventions for the function’s architecture are available as choices.

+### 4. Stack Adjustment

-1. **Stack adjustment.** How many _extra_ bytes does this function remove from the stack upon return?
+The stack adjustment shows how many _extra_ bytes this function removes from the stack upon return.

+### 5. Has Variable Arguments

-1. **Has variable arguments.** Does this function accept a variable number of arguments?
+This toggle indicates whether the function accepts a variable number of arguments

+### 6. Can Return

-1. **Can return.** Functions that cannot return will halt disassembly on branches where they are called
+This toggle indicates whether the function returns.
+If it cannot, Binary Ninja will halt disassembly on branches where the function is called.

+### 7. Pure

-1. **Pure.** Functions that are pure are assumed to have no side effects and may be inlined if their return value is trivial
+Pure functions are assumed to have no side effects and may be inlined if their return value is trivial.

+### 8. Inline During Analysis

-1. **Inline during analysis.** Causes the function to be [inlined](https://api.binary.ninja/binaryninja.function-module.html#binaryninja.function.Function.inline_during_analysis) during analysis.
+When Inline During Analysis is checked, it causes the function to be [inlined](https://api.binary.ninja/binaryninja.function-module.html#binaryninja.function.Function.inline_during_analysis) during analysis.

+### 9. Clobbered Registers

-1. **Clobbered registers.** The list of registers that this function clobbers; individual registers can be checked or unchecked.
+This section contains the list of registers that this function clobbers; individual registers can be checked or unchecked.

+### 10. Return Registers

-1. **Return registers.** The list of registers that this function returns data in; individual registers can be checked or unchecked.
+Return registers shows the list of registers that this function returns data in; individual registers can be checked or unchecked.

+### 11. Register Stack Adjustments

-1. **Register stack adjustments.** A table containing a row for each register stack (e.g. x87) in the architecture, with the ability to adjust how many registers are removed from each stack when the function returns.
+This element is a table containing a row for each register stack (e.g. x87) in the architecture, with the ability to adjust how many registers are removed from each stack when the function returns.

 ## High Level IL